kousu/statasvm/INSTALL.md

 export LD_LIBRARY_PATH=/opt/local/lib:$LD_LIBRARY_PATH
 ```
 If you plan to be a regular user of MacPorts, you should add these to your `~/.profile`.

+*aside: it is unclear what the best strategy is: Apple strongly encourages bundling, what with their -install_name and @rpath directives and .app folders, but OS X is also a Unix with working package managers that understands dependencies and, more importantly, updating.
+We welcome debate in the issue tracker.*

 ### Linux